 - ensure that you continue to comply with these guidelines

-- deliver the approved project in accordance with the contents of the submitted applications approved by Council for the provision of a grant
+- deliver the approved project in accordance with the contents of the submitted application approved by Council for the provision of a grant

-- fully acquit the grant to Council in accordance with the terms and conditions in the Funding Agreement.
+- fully acquit the grant to Council in accordance with the Funding Agreement.

-Failure to receive funding is not necessarily due to a poor application but may be the result of the demand for funds.
-Unsuccessful applicants can seek feedback on their application by contacting a Council Grants Officer and may be encouraged to resubmit their application for consideration in a future grant round.
+Failure to receive funding is not necessarily due to a poor application but may be the result of a high volume of applications.
+Unsuccessful applicants may seek feedback on their application by contacting a Council Grants Officer and may be encouraged to resubmit their application for consideration in a future grant round.